-In the end, I spent decades writing completely backwards in front of everyone, and no one ever noticed but my mother and Brenna at college.
-Ever.
+In the end, I spent decades writing completely backwards in front of everyone, and no one ever batted an eye.
+In all those decades no one noticed but my mother and Brenna at college.
+Not one soul.

 That was an amazing discovery.
 To have the world unveiled with such force, to realize beyond all doubt at a very young age how very little people notice, changed at once my perception of everything else in my world.
 And everyone else, as well.

-He studied the page for a minute that for me, took hours, and then made a very unfriendly sound.
+He studied the page for a minute that seemed to me like a lifetime; and then made a very unfriendly sound.

 I couldn’t breathe.

-Finally he said, “you have very pretty handwriting,” and handed me back my book.
+Finally he spoke: “You have very pretty handwriting,” he said, and then handed me back my book.

-“Thank you,” I replied, reaching for that journal as if it was breath itself.
+“Thank you,” I replied, grabbing my journal back a little too eagerly, as if it was breath itself.

 People are very unware as a species.
 Completely unimpressive.

 Tony never seemed too interested in the box of decoy journals stacked in our garage – at least he wasn’t interested yet; that would later change — but when my mom found out she had only a few weeks to live, only to have my dad cut in line and manage to die first — the last thing on my mind were journals.